7 Ways to Reduce Morning Eye Puffiness

 1. Cold washcloth

-A cold compress can ease puffiness.
-Wet a clean washcloth with cool water and with medium to light pressure directly underneath your eyes for a few minutes.
-Give it a try between cleansing and moisturizing.
+A soothing cold compress can work wonders.
+Dampen a clean washcloth with cool water and gently apply it beneath your eyes.
+The medium to light pressure helps reduce puffiness, and it's an ideal step between cleansing and moisturizing.

 2. Cold spoons